Purdue University: College of Engineering

 The Purdue University College of Engineering was established in 1874 with programs in Civil and Mechanical Engineering.
 The college now offers BS, MS, and PhD degrees in more than a dozen disciplines.
-Purdue's engineering program has also educated 27 of America's astronauts, including Neil Armstrong and Eugene Cernan, who were the first and last astronauts to have walked on the Moon, respectively, and Gus Grissom, a member of the Mercury Seven.
+Purdue's engineering program has also educated 27 American astronauts, including Neil Armstrong and Eugene Cernan, who were the first and last astronauts to have walked on the Moon, respectively, and Gus Grissom, a member of the Mercury Seven.
+In 2025, the department announced an all-Boilermaker team to crew a commercial spaceflight mission flown by Virgin Galactic.
 Many of Purdue's engineering disciplines are recognized as top-ten programs in the U.S. The college as a whole is currently ranked 4th in the U.S. of all doctorate-granting engineering schools by U.S. News & World Report.

 Cassier's Magazine featured the Purdue University in its August 1892 edition.
 Here is a look at the locomotive testing plant within the Mechanical Laboratory.

 Exploratory Studies

 The university's Exploratory Studies program supports undergraduate students who enter the university without having a declared major.
 It was founded as a pilot program in 1995 and made a permanent program in 1999.